 Sushi and (much) more besides

 Although the sushi offerings are limited to fairly basic salmon and butterfish nigiri and simple maki rolls, the all-you-can-eat salad & sushi buffet at Ambiente Brasileiro means you can keep a tight control on the outlay.
 Useful for groups of mixed tastes as the salad bar and optional all-you-can-eat rodizio grilled meat provides plenty of variety.

 Keep it coming

-A relatively new phenomenon is the all-you-can-eat conveyor belt of sushi offered by the Makakiko Running Sushi outlets in a couple of large shopping malls (298Kc/$18 daytime, 398Kc/$24 evenings) and at Baifu Running Sushi at Belehradska 75 near I.P.
-Pavlova (no website, but this review by ex-Prague food blogger, Knedlikova, should fill in the details) the outlay is 199Kc/$12 daytime and 259Kc/$15 evenings.
-At both of these the sushi isn’t the best you’ll ever have but if you’re a quantity over quality kind of person then you can go crazy.
+A relatively new phenomenon is the all-you-can-eat conveyor belt of sushi offered by the Makakiko Running Sushi outlets in a couple of large shopping malls (398Kc/$17 daytime, 438Kc/$19 evenings).
+The sushi isn’t going to be the best you’ll ever have but if you’re a quantity over quality kind of person then you can go crazy.

 Get it to go

 Opened in late summer 2011, Slovak-owned Sushi Time started out with one delivery/takeaway only service to become the goto delivery sushi provider for the city.
 Over the years they’ve expanded to add eat-in options in several spots around town too.

 Planning a trip to Prague?
 We’d love to put together a Prague travel package just for you.
 Get in touch to find out more!